Dendermonde: 16th to 20th century

 The 16th century saw a decline in Dendermonde's fortunes.
-In 1572 Dendermonde was conquered by William the Silent.

-The same year however Spanish troops under Duke Alexander Farnese of Parma, took over the city, looted and mostly destroyed it.
+In 1572, the city was conquered by William the Silent.
+The same year, however, Spanish troops under Duke Alexander Farnese of Parma, took over the city, looted and mostly destroyed it.
 A decade later, the Spaniards built their own fortress between the Dender and the Scheldt.
 In 1667, it was France's turn, under Louis XIV, to advance on the city, but they were turned back when the defenders opened the dikes and flooded the countryside.
 The allied troops of the Netherlands and England, under the Duke of Marlborough, caused the heaviest damage in 1706.
 The city was then fortified by the Austrians against further French ambitions.
 After a last siege by Louis XV, the city could finally breathe to the point that the fortifications were dismantled a few decades later.

 The second half of the 18th century was generally prosperous, with the advent of the Industrial Revolution and a local cotton industry.
-After 1800, the port facilities were modernized and the first railways were laid down, allowing other industries (oil, shoe, leather…) to move in.
+After 1800, the port facilities were modernized and the first railways laid down, allowing other industries (e.g. oil, shoe, leather, etc.) to move in.

 The onset of World War I in September 1914 was disastrous for the city as more than half of its housing and the city archives were either bombed or burned down.